-The Board shall maintain Board policies that set out the roles, responsibilities and desired competencies for the Board Chair, Vice Chair, and Directors.
+The Board maintains Board policies that set out the roles, responsibilities and desired competencies for the Board Chair, Vice Chair, and directors.

-7.2 Terms of appointment of Officers
+7.2 Terms of Appointment of Officers

-The term of office for all Officers shall end on the date of the Annual General Meeting, following which they may be re-elected.
-There is no limit on the number of times an Officer may be re-elected, as long they consent to stand, and it is within their term limits as a Director on the Board.
+The term of office for all Officers ends on the date of the Annual General Meeting, following which they may be re-elected.
+There is no limit on the number of times an Officer may be re-elected, as long they consent to stand, and it is within their term limits as a director on the Board.